happyweijie/AuroraMart/README.md

 AuroraMart aims to validate a core business hypothesis:

-> Deliver hyper-relevant product recommendations within 90 seconds and encourage return visits within 14–21 days.
+> Deliver hyper-relevant product recommendations and encourage return visits within 14–21 days.

 To achieve this, the application integrates: